 God asks via Isaiah why spend money for fake food instead of real food?
 Why work hard spending energy and hours to buy stuff (food household items, entertainment, etc.) that does not satisfy anyone on any level?

 Discussion of the annual United Nations World Water Day on Tuesday, 22 March.
 Pastor Peg told us about a synod event we can attend.
-I mentioned I blog every year for Word Water Day, might attend the synod event, take some pics, talk to some people, and blog the results.
+I mentioned I blog every year for World Water Day, might attend the synod event, take some pics, talk to some people, and blog the results.
 Water is life!
 Water and literacy are the best gifts missionaries and humanitarian workers can bring.

 North American Affluenza is the widespread disease of acquiring too much of everything you really don't need, sometimes in response to keeping up with or envying our neighbors.